davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-09-27-kona-diaries-2015-day-2-settling-in.md

 Post swim I showered off at the outdoor open air shower and unlike my [encounter two years ago in the shower with Michelle](/2013/10/kona-diaries-2013-day-13-ive-never-had-to-wring-out-my-shorts-after-a-run/) I think I arrived on 'female shave day' - two ladies there getting down and dirty - one of them rather intimate - with a razor blade!!!

-Sensibly wedidn't hang around for long and then took a stroll into town to Island Lava Java - a coffee shop/restaurant with an amazing view that is lovely to visit a couple of weeks or more before race day.
+Sensibly we didn't hang around for long and then took a stroll into town to Island Lava Java - a coffee shop/restaurant with an amazing view that is lovely to visit a couple of weeks or more before race day.
 Over the coming days it'll get much busier and then it'll be nuts for about a week before the race - it's really not the same then.
 Anyway, a first breakfast of pancakes and the largest cup of coffee that I think I've ever drunk - 100% Kona coffee of course.

 ![20150925-7371](/images/2015/20150925-7371.jpg)